jeffriesd/dsDraw/docs/technical-documentation.md

 RangeConfigCommands are composed with many individual ConfigCommands.

-# Adding a new class
+# Adding a new CanvasObject subclass
 Create class that extends CanvasObject.
 Add keyword(s) to classNames map in command.js.
 Add classname to canvasObjectClasses map in canvas-util.js